 The PA standing current on my IC-7700 is 2.8 - 3A on start-up, rising slightly as the radio warms up.
 I am not concerned, but this does seem a bit on the high side as compared to my Quadra amplifier which uses 8 MRF150's with Vdd = 48V.
 Standing Id on the Quadra is approx. 2A.
 This suggests that the operating point of the IC-7700 PA is a little closer to Class A, for lower IMD.

 As is the case for all other Icom HF transceivers, the IC-7700's rear-panel ALC jack is compatible with a negative-going ALC voltage in the range 0 to -4V.
-Positive voltage should never be applied to the ALC jack.
+The input resistance at the ALC jack is 18 kΩ.
+Positive voltage shouldnever be applied to the ALC jack.

 The IC-7700 has rear-panel RX OUT and RX IN BNC sockets.
 These allow the insertion of an external preselector, multicoupler or other accessory into the receiver's input signal path.
 As these sockets can be disabled via menu, no U-link need be connected between them when they are not in use.